 I’ve used my experience of four decades of dirt bike riding to put together this post to help you make an informed decision.

-There are some questions you need to ask yourself in order to narrow down the search for the right type of dirt bike for you, but first here’s a brief overview of the 6 main types of dirt bikes available today.
+There are some questions you need to ask yourself to narrow the search for what’s best for you.
+But first here’s a brief overview of the main types available today.

 Motorcross bikes are designed entirely for racing on a closed circuit in competition.
 Tracks can be either on natural terrain courses (MX), or man-made circuits in stadiums called Supercross (SX).